THargreaves/into-the-tidyverse/resources/session_four/session_four_presentation.md

 * This interrelationship leads to an even simpler set of practical instructions:

   1. Put each dataset in tibble
-  2. Put each variable in it's own column
+  2. Put each variable in its own column

 * According to these rules, only the first representation is tidy